robstewart57/discover-me-semantically/README.md

 This work has been carried out in the [SerenA](http://www.serena.ac.uk) project, as part of a larger investigation on the potential of serendipitous discovery with linked open data.

+## Example

+Here is an instance of [Discover·me·Semantically](http://serena.macs.hw.ac.uk/serena/discover-me-semantically/) , to try it out for yourself.

 # Installation

 - PHP rdf libraries